-The International Inventory of Musical Sources (Répertoire International des Sources Musicales - RISM), with the Zentralredaktion in Frankfurt, is under the patronage of the

-Association Internationale des Bibliothèques, Archives et Centres de Documentation Musicaux (AIBM) as well as the Société Internationale de Musicologie (SIM) and is responsible for documenting printed and manuscript transmissions of music worldwide.
+The International Inventory of Musical Sources (Répertoire International des Sources Musicales - RISM), with the Zentralredaktion in Frankfurt, is under the patronage of the Association Internationale des Bibliothèques, Archives et Centres de Documentation Musicaux (AIBM) as well as the Société Internationale de Musicologie (SIM) and is responsible for documenting printed and manuscript transmissions of music worldwide.
 Series A/I indexes individual prints published between 1600 and 1800, and series A/II indexes music manuscripts after 1600, with extensive descriptions, including their locations.
 Both series originally were to be arranged alphabetically by composer name, as is the case in the printed volumes of series A/I. Since both series are now published as databases, far more access points can be offered.
-Series B is designed to cover specific categories of repertory, such as printed anthologies from the 16th to 18th centuries, German hymns, source literature on music theory in Latin, Greek, Arabic, Hebrew and Persian, etc. Series A/I, A/II, and B are supplemented by series C, the Directory of Music Research Libraries.
+Series B is designed to cover specific categories of repertory, such as printed anthologies from the 16th to 18th centuries, German hymns, source literature on music theory in Latin, Greek, Arabic, Hebrew and

+Persian, etc. Series A/I, A/II, and B are supplemented by series C, the Directory of Music Research Libraries.

 Series A/I: Issued in nine main volumes, four supplementary volumes, and one index, and on CD-ROM.
 The CD-ROM of series A/I was released in December 2011.
 It contains all of the entries from volumes 1-9 and the supplements.
 The CD-ROM data were converted and transferred to the future cataloging program Muscat (see below).
-Some working groups have been adding information to the A/I records.
-The data are scheduled to be published in the RISM online catalog in early 2015.
+They have been available in the RISM online catalog since May 2015.
+After Muscat is released, national groups will have the opportunity to submit corrections and add new information.